benthetechguy/miscprograms/minecraft-launcher-arm/INSTALL.md

 `-Dorg.lwjgl.librarypath=/opt/minecraft/lwjgl3arm64`

-All releases and snapshots past 1.16.5 will not run.
+Releases past 1.16.5 will theoretically run with Java 16 but this is untested.

 Click "Save Profile"